-The Study Abroad on Wildlife Management and Conservation in South Africa will give students a hands on opportunity to work with endangered wildlife like Rhinos, Sables, African elephants and lions as well as other species.
+The Study Abroad on Wildlife Management and Conservation in South Africa will give students a hands-on opportunity to work with endangered wildlife like Rhinos, Sables, Kudus and Lions as well as other species.
 Students will learn about dart assembly, tranquilization, radio telemetry and other wildlife techniques utilized in species conservation.
-Poaching is rampant in South Africa and the challenge it poses is very daunting.
-It is typical to find a dehorned rhino which poachers would have left to die from excessive bleeding.
-By assisting with treatment and rehabilitation efforts students will learn about the powerful role that wildlife veterinarians play in helping with wildlife management.
+Poaching is rampant in South Africa and the challenge it poses is very daunting By assisting with treatment and rehabilitation efforts students will learn about the powerful role that wildlife veterinarians play in helping with wildlife management.

 This course offers hands-on experience with African wildlife while in their natural habitat.
 The veterinary experience gained during this course is truly global in nature as students work with a South African veterinarian and learn about challenges in wildlife management and conservation.

 - ANS 495: Wildlife Management and Conservation in South Africa (3 credits)

 The University reserves the right to alter the program format and/or costs in case of conditions beyond its control.
 If the program is canceled or a student withdraws, a refund for the program may not be available in all cases.
 Please refer to the Study Abroad Withdrawal and Refund Policy for details.
 Questions may be directed to email@example.com.

 - Not on active disciplinary probation